BYU vs. South Florida NCAA Football Odds, Plays and Insights | September 25, 2021

 South Florida Stats and Trends

-- So far this year South Florida has one win against the spread.
+- South Florida has one win against the spread in three games this year.

-- The Bulls covered the spread in their only game when underdogs by 23 points or more.
+- The Bulls have been underdogs by 23 points or more once this year and covered the spread.

-- South Florida's games this year have gone over the point total two times in three opportunities (66.7%).
+- South Florida's games this season have hit the over on two of three set point totals (66.7%).

-- When South Florida puts up more than 16.7 points, it is 1-1 against the spread and 1-1 overall.
+- South Florida is 1-1 against the spread and 1-1 overall in games when it scores more than 16.7 points.

-- The Bulls have five giveaways this season, while the Cougars have seven takeaways .
+- The Bulls have turned the ball over five times, two fewer times than the Cougars have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.